Interacting conformal scalar in a wedge: Introduction and outlook

-Motivated by these developments, in this paper we focus on the study of scalar field theory with global $O(N)$ symmetry in the free case first, and successively in the presence of either bulk or boundary interactions.
-Since we are interested in the situation with the maximal amount of symmetry, we will only impose conformal boundary conditions both on the wall and ramp.
-In particular, there are three distinct possible choices of boundary conditions (b.c.'s) that we can consider: \begin{itemize} \item NN: Both boundaries are equipped with Neumann b.c.'s. \item DD: Both boundaries are equipped with Dirichlet b.c.'s. \item DN: One boundary, for example the wall, is equipped with Dirichlet b.c., and the other, the ramp, with Neumann b.c. . \end{itemize}
+Motivated by these developments, in this paper we focus on the study of a scalar field theory with global $O(N)$ symmetry in the free case first, and successively in the presence of either bulk or boundary interactions.
+Since we are interested in the situation with the maximal amount of symmetry, we will only impose conformal boundary conditions (b.c.'s) both on the wall and ramp.
+In particular, there are three distinct possible choices of b.c.'s that we can consider: \begin{itemize} \item NN: Both boundaries are equipped with Neumann b.c.'s. \item DD: Both boundaries are equipped with Dirichlet b.c.'s. \item DN: One boundary (for example the wall) is equipped with Dirichlet b.c., and the other (the ramp) with Neumann b.c. \end{itemize}

 In this setup, we will study, among other things, the two-point functions involving one bulk and one wedge operator.
-More specifically, we compute the solution to the Dyson-Schwinger equation of motion for a quartic interaction in the $d=4-\epsilon$ bulk and in the $d=3-\epsilon$ boundary, up to order $\mathcal{O}(\epsilon)$, along the lines of \cite{Liendo:2012hy}.
-We have extracted the anomalous dimensions from such correlators and then we have complemented them with Feynman diagrams computations, finding perfect agreement.
+More specifically, we compute the solution to the Dyson-Schwinger (DS) equation for a quartic interaction in the $d=4-\epsilon$ bulk and on one of the boundaries in $d=3-\epsilon$, up to order $\mathcal{O}(\epsilon)$, along the lines of \cite{Liendo:2012hy}.
+We have extracted the anomalous dimensions from such correlators, which we have complemented with Feynman diagrams computations, finding perfect agreement.
 We have also used the OPE to extract BOE coefficients.
 At order $\mathcal{O}(\epsilon)$ the structure of the result is quite neat, and it contains a logarithmic term as expected at this order in perturbation theory.